 - Sexuality/Nudity: Dory mistakenly thinks she's in a Sex Ed class and begins to talk about “Mommy and Daddy fish” before she's quickly interrupted (specifics are never mentioned); it is very lightly implied that two women are lesbians but you could literally miss the scene if you blink; a clam humorously talks about how he dated a mollusk; after spurting ink Dory tells Hank to "not be ashamed, everyone does it."

 - Violence/Frightening Scenes: Dory is lost as a child; Dory and Co. are chased by a giant squid; Dory is caught in an undertow; Dory falls into a bucket of dead fish; a touch pool is jokingly depicted as a horror environment; Dory mistakenly believes her parents are dead; Hank recklessly drives a truck down the interstate and off a cliff; three fish eat one-another before spitting each other out.

 Drugs/Alcohol: Hank drinks coffee.

 The Bottom Line

 Recommended For: Families, children, Pixar and Disney fans, those looking to laugh at a fun, summer movie.

 Not Recommended For: Toddlers, those suffering from Aquaphobia.

-Finding Dory, directed by Andrew Stanton and Angus MacLane, opens in theaters June 17, 2016.
+Finding Dory, directed by Andrew Stanton and Angus MacLane, opened in theaters June 17, 2016; available for home viewing November 15, 2016.
 It runs 100 minutes and stars Ellen DeGeneres, Albert Brooks, Kaitlin Olsen, Ed O’Neill, Ty Burrell, Diane Keaton, and Idris Elba.
 Watch the trailer for Finding Dory here.

 Ryan Duncan is Entertainment Editor for Crosswalk.com.